GoSuda

 22}

-The code above uses sync.OnceValues to increment the c variable by 1.
-In this code, sync.OnceValues is used to create the once function, and even if the once function is called multiple times, the c variable is incremented only once, and the value 1 is returned.
+The code above increments the c variable by 1 using sync.OnceValues.
+In this code, sync.OnceValues is used to create the once function, and even if the once function is invoked multiple times, the c variable will have incremented only once, returning the value 1.

 atomic

 The atomic package provides atomic operations.
-The atomic package provides methods such as Add, CompareAndSwap, Load, Store, and Swap, but recently, the use of types such as Int64, Uint64, and Pointer is recommended.
+While the atomic package offers methods such as Add, CompareAndSwap, Load, Store, and Swap, recent recommendations advise using types like Int64, Uint64, and Pointer.

 1package main